sararob/ml-talk-demos/README.md

 4. Create a BigQuery dataset and table, add them to `local.json`
 5. Generate an API key and add it to `local.json`
 6. Change line 37 to filter tweets on whichver terms you'd like
+7. Install node modules: `npm install`
-7. Run the script: `node twitter.js`
+8. Run the script: `node twitter.js`

 ## Multiple API demo